-Employees, meanwhile, extol the virtues of an improved quality of life, a better working environment, and they love the scheduling flexibility involved.
+Employees, meanwhile, enjoy an improved quality of life, a more comfortable working environment, and flexibility in scheduling.
 This means they can work around school holidays and after-school activities, be at home for important deliveries, and take advantage of quieter hours at their gym.
 They can even decide to pack up and head somewhere warm during the winter months.

 There’s another important recipient to these benefits too: the environment.
-Remote working reduces the amount of commuters on the road, whereas smaller offices mean less energy used (and smaller heating bills!).
+Remote working reduces the amount of commuters on the road and the amount energy used to power large offices.